 I began teaching and training in college and then went on to work full time at one of the West Coast’s premier eventing barns, Goose Downs Farm, as head groom, travel barn manager, an instructor and a competitor of my own and the barn’s horses.
 It was during college that I began riding with Sally and David O’Connor as a working student.
 I am lucky enough to be Sally’s assistant at every Rolex 4* competition.
 We have the best seats in the house right behind “A” on the days of dressage and then right by the in gate on Sunday for stadium.
 Both Sally and David highly recommended Waredaca when I decided to move to the area and I have been here ever since.
 I have always loved teaching and working with horses and consider myself fortunate to be a part of the Waredaca team of instructors!
 In addition to teaching I am also the Waredaca Volunteer Coordinator and organizer for Waredaca Jimmy Wofford monthly clinics.
 I am a USEA ICP Level 1 – Training instructor.
 I currently compete my horses at Novice and Training Level and plan to compete at the Preliminary Level again.

-Gayle works as Waredaca’s barn manager.
+Gayle works as Waredaca’s lesson manager.
 Her many years of experience help guide the lesson program.
 Her CHA master instructor certification allows Gayle to make sure that the program runs safely.
 When not busy working, Gayle loves trail-riding.
 She is also our Bar T Summer Camp Director.

 Growing up at Waredaca, Steph has been around horses her whole life.
 She got her first pony for her 7th birthday and did her first event at age 8.
 It was around that time that she decided she wanted to compete at the upper levels of Eventing.